-Today, most of the villages are cut off from the modern world and the development it brings, and it’s the region’s few roads that form the arteries through which life flows.
-The center of Old Montenegro is Cetinje, previously the capital of the country, a preserved 19th century town with many historic buildings bearing witness to its harsh history.
+The center of Old Montenegro in Cetinje, previously the capital of the country, is a preserved 19th-century town with many historic buildings bearing witness to its harsh history.
 Next to it is Mt Lovćen National Park with magnificent, untamed vistas of dark woods and jagged rocks as well as the views of the nearby seaside.
-Below Lovćen lies the historical village of Njeguši, birthplace of all Montenegrin rulers.
+Below Lovćen lies the historical village of Njeguši, the birthplace of all Montenegrin rulers.
 The only part of Old Montenegro which differs significantly from this rough picture is its southernmost county, Crmnica.
-With Virpazar as its market town it produces wines, fruits and vegetables known for their quality throughout the country.
+With Virpazar as its center marketplace, the Crmica region produces wines, fruits, and vegetables known for their quality throughout the country.

 Montenegro Hostel Team